pierre-yves-monnet/C8-workers-implementation/README.md

 According to that:
 * NumberOfTreads bigger than NumberOfJobs
   Specifying more threads than jobs makes no sense: NumberOfJobs will be fetched and sent to all threads.
 The other threads will never be used.

-* when the NumberOfJobs is bigger than the NumberOfThreads.
+* When the NumberOfJobs is bigger than the NumberOfThreads.
   The first NumberOfThreads are immediately processed.
   Another job waits in the queue to have an available thread.
 So, the lock time must be addressed
   correctly: this is not the time to execute one job, but two or maybe more (number of jobs/NumberOfThread more)